Country 49/196: Malawi

 .
 The place is a backpacker’s paradise.
 Cozy bungalows, lots of cute little tables around the pool, and a big common area with a restaurant, a library, and a movie projector, where weary travelers can hang out and relax.
 All of that right on the beach.
 It is run by Alan, a great guy, who is doing his best to help the local community and to make Cape Maclear a sustainable destination.

 But he is not the only one sharing the vision of Cape Maclear becoming a sustainable tourist destination.
-It seems that the whole community is working really hard towards achieving that great goal.
+With frequent clean-up initiatives, a recycling shop, and numerous volunteer programs it seems that the whole community is working really hard towards achieving that great goal.
 Way to go, Cape Maclear! 😉

 We didn’t spend much time in the capital of Malawi, as we had too much fun in Cape Maclear and therefore we weren’t in a hurry to get back to the city.
 In fact, we only drove through the seemingly modern, loud, and vibrant capital.
 On our last day, we spent the night in Eden Estates